lxsmnsyc/seroval/docs/serialization.md

 console.log(crossSerialize(nodeB, { refs })); // $R[1]
 ```

-Take note that cross-reference scripts relies on the global array variable `$R`, which you can declare either manually, or a script via `getLocalHeaderScript`
+Take note that cross-reference scripts relies on the global array variable `$R`, which you can declare either manually, or a script via `getCrossReferenceHeader`

 ```js
 import { getCrossReferenceHeader } from 'seroval';